-GM No. 3 21.A.708(c) Operation of Overweight Aircraft
+GM No. 3 to 21.A.708(c) Operation of Overweight Aircraft

-This GM provides information and guidance with respect to permit to fly for operating an aircraft in excess of its maximum certificated takeoff weight, for flight beyond the normal range over water, or over land areas where adequate landing facilities or appropriate fuel is not available.
+This GM provides information and guidance with respect to permit to fly for operating an aircraft in excess of its maximum certificated take-off weight, for flight beyond the normal range over water, or over land areas where adequate landing facilities or appropriate fuel is not available.

-I. GENERAL.
+1. GENERAL.